daylilyfield/svrollbar/README.md

 ## how to customize transition

-since the simple fade animation is realy a bore, you can replace the default fade (show/hide) animation with your one. the transition function is compatible with the svelte transition.
+since the simple fade animation is really a bore, you can replace the default fade (show/hide) animation with your one. the transition function is compatible with the svelte transition.